Skip to content

 Command and control

 The Prince of Chartania is Commander-in-Chief of the CPDF in the personal sense familiar from older European monarchies — the title is not ceremonial.
-The Prince exercises command through the Princely Chief of Defence, a four-star (or service-equivalent) officer who chairs the Princely Defence Council and serves as the principal military advisor to the throne and to the Princely Cabinet.
+The Prince exercises command through the Princely Chief of Defence, a four-star (or service) officer who chairs the Princely Defence Council and serves as the principal military advisor to the throne and to the Princely Cabinet.

 The Defence Council is composed of: